amantyagi22/amantyagi22/README.md

 </a>

-Welcome!
-I'm **Aman Tyagi**, a passionate Software Engineer who loves building robust, scalable systems and working across the full stack — with a backend-first mindset and cloud-native edge.
+I'm a **Software Engineer** who loves solving hard problems and designing systems that scale.
+My strength lies in combining **deep backend knowledge** with a strong understanding of **cloud infrastructure, distributed systems, and real-world performance**.

+I don’t just write code — I craft systems.
+I think in architecture, optimize for performance, and strive to write code that's clean, robust, and built for the long term.

+> _"Great engineers ship fast.
+The best ones also make it last."_ 🚀

 <br/>